ClickHouse/ClickHouse/docs/en/query_language/select.md

 #### FINAL Modifier {#select-from-final}

-Appliable when selecting data from tables of the [MergeTree](../operations/table_engines/mergetree.md)-engine family excepting `GraphiteMergeTree`.
-When `FINAL` is specified, ClickHouse select fully merged data.
+Appliable when selecting data from tables of the [MergeTree](../operations/table_engines/mergetree.md)-engine family, except `GraphiteMergeTree`.
+When `FINAL` is specified, ClickHouse fully merges data before returning the result and thus performs all data transformations that are supposed to happen during merges for given table engine.

 Also supported for:
 - [Replicated](../operations/table_engines/replication.md) versions of `MergeTree` engines.